 Among the desserts are peanut butter Mud pie and Black Bear Bash – Chocolate brownies, vanilla ice cream, hot fudge and whipped cream – and Jack Daniel’s Crème Brulee.

 More photos of this unique spot.

 The Park Grill is open daily for lunch at 11:30 a.m.; for dinner Sunday through Friday at 5 p.m. and Saturdays at 4:30 p.m.

 A national fondue chain, Melting Pot is an experience for everyone but can be especially romantic.
 Fine wines, gooey cheeses, decadent melted chocolate – you cook meats and seafood in hot oils and dip breads, veggies and fruit in cheese and chocolate.

 This entertaining video says it all.

-Don’t miss out this fun spot for a Gatlinburg romantic meal.
+Don’t miss out this fun romantic restaurant in Gatlinburg.

 Melting Pot Gatlinburg is located at 959 Parkway Ste 2, Gatlinburg.

 Find your fondue fun Monday through Thursday 4 p.m. to 9 p.m.; Friday 4 p.m. to 10 p.m.; Saturday Noon to 10 p.m. and Sunday noon to 9 p.m.